ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 ## Discussion 💡🗣️

+### **ShopSmart Discussion Activity: Leveraging Unsupervised Learning** 💡🗣️

+#### **Scenario:**
-Imagine you're working with a retail client, shop smart, that wants to improve customer experience and boost sales by leveraging their transactional data.
+ShopSmart, a retail client, wants to improve customer experience and boost sales by analyzing their transactional data.
+They’re curious about the potential of unsupervised learning but are unfamiliar with how it works.

-How would you initiate a conversation with them about the potential of unsupervised learning, and how would you explain its value to their business in simple, impactful terms?
+1. **Explaining the Concept:**
+   - How would you describe unsupervised learning to ShopSmart in simple terms, using an example like grouping customers based on their purchasing patterns?

+2. **Identifying Opportunities:**
+   - What specific problems or opportunities at ShopSmart (e.g., customer segmentation, trend identification) could unsupervised learning help solve?

+3. **Privacy and Compliance:**
+   - How can ShopSmart ensure data privacy and compliance with regulations like GDPR while still leveraging their data effectively?

+4. **Demonstrating Value:**
+   - What actionable insights could unsupervised learning provide for ShopSmart, and how would you explain these insights to a non-technical audience?
 ---